Why being 'needy' isn't such a bad thing

 What to do?

 Well, first we must understand where the need comes from.
 What are the drivers that fuel these needs?
 For example, in relationships our needs often come from three sources; control, intimacy and affection.
-Understanding how to fulfill these will lead to much less stress in our relationships.
+With greater clarity on the nature of these needs, comes greater clarity around when they are in danger of being unmet.
 For every need, there is a little cognitive mechanism that controls it.
 Perhaps it's time you took your brain off autopilot.
-Needs drive us differently, learn how your brain prioritises them, and how to beat the system.
-Or learn just how important our need for social relationships can drive us to do ridiculous things.
-Turning scholarship into wisdom without the usual noise and clutter, we dig up the dirt on psychological theories you can use.
-Become an armchair psychologist with The Dirt Psychology.

 Turning scholarship into wisdom we can use at The Armchair Collective.